5 Star Residential and Commercial Roofing

 A severe thunderstorm swept through the Permian Basin with golf ball-sized hail, 75+ mph winds, and torrential rain.
 The storm was intensified by heat from petroleum infrastructure, creating larger hail and higher winds than forecast models predicted.

-Response: 89 service calls, 67 roof replacements, enhanced industrial facility protocols implemented
+Response: 89 service calls, hundreds of roofs across the Panhandle replacements, enhanced industrial facility protocols implemented

 March 2023 - Ice Storm Event